Joshua Meggers: Political career

 Following decennial redistricting in 2021, Meggers announced his bid to run for the open 54th district seat in the Iowa House of Representatives in January 2022.
 He won the Republican primary on June 7, 2022, defeating Robert Nazario, a former merchant marine, by over 400 votes, and ran unopposed in the general election on November 8, winning with 98.5 percent of the vote.
 He assumed office on January 9, 2023.

 Meggers endorsed Ron DeSantis for president in 2023.

 In 2024, Meggers filed to run for reelection.
-He defeated Jody Anderson, a former Iowa Falls city manager, by over 800 votes in the Republican primaries on June 4, 2024, and will again run unopposed in the general election on November 5, 2024.
+He defeated Jody Anderson, a former Iowa Falls city manager, by over 800 votes in the Republican primaries on June 4, 2024, and won unopposed in the general election on November 5, 2024.

-Meggers is a member of the Agriculture, Public Safety, and Transportation committees, and was a member of the Economic Growth and Technology Committee until January 8, 2024.
+Meggers is a member of the Agriculture, Public Safety, Transportation, Ways & Means, and Labor & Workforce committees, the lattermost of which he currently serves as vice chair.
+Meggers was a member of the Economic Growth and Technology Committee until January 8, 2024.

 Meggers has said that his priorities include public education, lowering corporate taxes and incentivizing recruitment for emergency service departments.
 He is a supporter of the Second Amendment.

 Personal life

 Meggers has served as a state trooper with the Iowa State Patrol since 2005, having previously served with the Belle Plaine Police Department.
 His wife Danielle is a sergeant for the Black Hawk County Sheriff's Office.
 They have one daughter.
 He resides with his family in Grundy Center, Iowa.

+On October 3, 2025, Meggers was hospitalized after his patrol vehicle was hit by a drunk driver that he was pursuing.